Enriching Yoga Retreat & Hiking in Vietnam 2026

 • Hoi An: Stay at a beachfront hotel and relax by the ocean.

-• Food: Expect fresh, local meals with rice, noodles, vegetables, tofu, seafood, and meat options.
+• Food: Expect fresh, local meals featuring rice, noodles, vegetables, tofu, seafood, and meat.

 Cultural Etiquette & Local Experience: